 - A. A water quality facility shall be constructed unless, in the judgment of the City Engineer, any of the following conditions exists: - 1.
 The site topography or soils makes it impractical, or ineffective to construct an on-site facility. - 2.
-The site is small compared to the development plan, and the loss of area for the on-site facility would preclude the effective development.

-- 3. There is a more efficient and effective regional site within the subbasin that was designed to incorporate the development. - B. If construction of an on-site facility is not required, then the City Engineer may require that development to construct an off-site treatment facility that will treat an equal or greater volume of stormwater elsewhere within the City.
-It is the developments responsibility to acquire the land necessary offsite to construct the proposed facility and to provide proof to the City Engineer that land has been acquired prior to the Land Use Application being deemed complete by the City.
-If the City is not furnished with adequate proof of ownership, then the application will not be deemed complete. - C. In lieu of constructing a new facility, the City Engineer may permit a development to upgrade an existing public facility at his discretion.
+There is a more efficient and effective regional site within the subbasin that was designed to incorporate the development. - B. If construction of an on-site facility is not feasible, then the City Engineer may require that development to construct an off-site water quality facility that will treat an equal or greater volume of stormwater elsewhere within the City.
+It is the Developer's responsibility to acquire the land necessary offsite to construct the proposed facility and to provide proof to the City Engineer that land has been acquired prior to the Land Use Application being deemed complete by the City.
+If the City is not furnished with adequate proof of ownership, then the application will not be deemed complete. - C. In lieu of constructing a new facility, the City Engineer may permit a development to upgrade an existing public facility at his/her discretion.